CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

 More information about the Jupyter Lab can be found [here](https://jupyterlab.readthedocs.io/en/stable/user/interface.html).

 !!!
-Note
+Note "Long wait times?"

-    Normal wait time for a featured VICE App to launch is less than 2 minutes.
+    Normal wait time for a featured VICE app to launch is less than 2 minutes.
 If you're experiencing a significantly longer wait, consider terminating the Analysis and starting a new one.

 ## 4. Create a new `conda` environment